YumingShi25/2022_EEC_SummerProject/README.md

 # 2022_EEC_SummerProject
-Scripts used in the Imperial College MRes Ecology, Evolution and Conservation Programme summer project
+Scripts used in the Imperial College MRes Ecology, Evolution and Conservation Programme summer project, Identifying hub genes by weighted gene co-expression network analysis to better understand molecular functional responses to insecticide exposure in bumblebee (Bombus terrestris)

 a summary of bash scripts submitted to HPC for bioinformatic analysis can be found in bash_commands.sh section includes: